 The Link Between Binge Drinking And Alcoholism

 While binge drinking is highly prevalent among teens and young adults, it’s important to note that this behavior isn’t limited to one age group.
-Anyone, at any age, can develop a binge drinking habit.
+Anyone, at any age, can develop a binge-drinking habit.

-Binge drinking is not considered a form of alcoholism because most people who participate this behavior are not alcohol dependent.
+Binge drinking is not considered a form of alcoholism because most people who participate in this behavior are not alcohol dependent.
 Instead, those that habitually binge drink usually fall somewhere in between being a problem drinker and an alcoholic- otherwise known as an “almost alcoholic.”
 Although they may not meet the full definition of someone who is addicted to alcohol, an “almost alcoholic” will begin to feel the adverse effects of their excessive binge drinking.

 However, this could quickly change as a person continues to habitually binge drink.
 With this in mind, at what point does binge drinking become less of a fun, social activity and more of a serious drinking problem?